Options

 The number of frames to profile.
 When

-is set to trace_file, this option controls how many frames of profiling data are written to the trace file.When this option is set to 0, the layer will profile all frames until the profiling session is stopped manually.
+outputis set to overlay, this option controls how many frames of profiling data are displayed in the overlay.
+Whenoutputis set to trace, this option controls how many frames of profiling data are written to the trace file.When this option is set to 0, the layer will profile all frames until the profiling session is stopped manually.

 - ref_pipelines